-Syracuse will be another strong competitor at the event, as they are ranked 2nd in the northeast and 25th in the nation.
+Syracuse will be another strong competitor at the event, as the Orange are ranked second in the northeast and 25th in the nation.
 The Orange woman were able to collect a second place finish in the ACC Championships as they has four runners finish in the top-15 in the field.
-The Orange will be led by senior Shannon Malone who placed fifth in the championship event.
+Syracuse will be led by senior Shannon Malone who placed fifth in the championship event.

 The UB women are led by senior Lauren Reyda who has been the Bulls top finisher in three races this season including a third place finish at the Canisius Alumni Invite and a ninth place finish at the Paul Short Invite.
 Freshman Riley Jones, who has been a strong competitor for the Bulls placing in the top-10 in two events this season, will look for a strong performance on Friday after a 91st place finish at the MAC Championships.
 Also running for the Bulls will be Christiana Berge, Brittany Fuller, Chardae Henry, Natalie Kurz, Meghan LaTuso and Saroja Rao.